-David Vanille's opinion: Fruity (red fruits) and sweet notes dominate.
+Pearls of pink berries from Madagascar whose fruity (red fruits) and sweet notes dominate.
 Not spicy but very aromatic.
-Notes of star anise, coriander, woody.
-A feminine spice par excellence that is easily used in salads, cheese, sauces and fish.
-The best compromise to rediscover the flavours of pepper without the spiciness.
+Notes of star anise, coriander and woody.
+Excellent in salads, cheese, sauces and fish.

 Warning: Last items in stock!

 Pink Berry Pearls are the fruit of the tree called Schinus Terebenthifolius, which is native to South America but was introduced by Creole settlers and now grows on the east coast of Madagascar.
 It is also found in Peru, Brazil, South Africa, Reunion Island and New Caledonia.

 This tree can measure up to fifteen metres high, but in order to facilitate the harvesting of its fruits, it is forced to stop its growth at three metres.
 The Schinus Terebenthifolius has long been confused with the pepper tree because of its similarities to the pepper tree (particularly in terms of its overall appearance and its fruit growing in clusters).
 However, it does not belong to the large family of Piper nigrum and, as such, cannot claim to be a "real pepper".

 The fruits from this tree are not peppercorns, but berries grouped in clusters of white flowers at the beginning of their growth, then presenting a pink color increasingly brighter as they mature and until their harvest.